KindleModding/kindlemodding.github.io/kindle-dev/gtk-tutorial/setting-up.md

 8. Finally, [declare a dependency](https://mesonbuild.com/Reference-manual_functions.html#declare_dependency) and add it to the list of dependency objects our program uses

-Now that we're past that large block of code, the final section is quite easy to understand
+Now that we're past that large chunk of code, the final section is quite easy to understand

 ```python
 ###
 # Project definition